 After getting hit by a ridiculous number of hack attempts, TFMA was absorbed in gruesome ritual by Bookruptcy, the site where you now find yourself.

 What more may come as Mikey continues to age, like a fine wine, or perhaps a good cashew cheese, none can say for certain.
 He hopes he will in some small way inspire and instruct others as so many skilled purveyors of the written word have done for him.

-Mikey is a lifelong Californian currently living in Chico with his girlfriend and dog, a collection of musical instruments, books, video games, and piles of quasi-sentient dust bunnies.
+Mikey is a lifelong Californian currently living in the Chico area with his wife, a rescued pit bull, and a black Halloween cat, not to mention a collection of musical instruments, books, video games, and piles of quasi-sentient dust bunnies.
 He sometimes cuddles with his Chicago Manual of Style and makes disturbing kissy noises at it.
-He’s a vegan hippie bastard who reads incessantly, studies Japanese sort of all the time, loves jazz and heavy metal, and politely asks that you not confuse him with Michael Riser, the talentless pop/rock hack who got to the domain first.
+He’s a vegan and Buddhist who reads incessantly, studies Japanese way more than his language proficiency would indicate, loves jazz and heavy metal, and politely asks that you not confuse him with Michael Riser, the dubious pop/rock hack who got to the domain first.